iota-community/DAO-Pioneers/session-documents/2021/session-1.md

-1. **Formal standards**: Rules that are codified by certain parties/rules about how parties are supposed to act, and/or
+1. **Formal standards**: Rules that are codified by certain parties/rules about how parties are supposed to act and/or
 2. **Social conventions:** A regularity followed by people belonging to a group/a shared expectation of the correct way to behave

-(It seems to me this isn't really a binary, it's more a spectrum of formality.
+(It seems to me this isn't a binary, it's more a spectrum of formality.
 What's important is that there's **communication** and **agreement**on **rules/conventions**.)

-We strongly encourage every one of you to play the following game at least one time (takes around 20 minutes).
-Would be great if you can share your findings/thoughts on our Discord channel about it.
+We strongly encourage every one of you to play the following game at least one time (it takes around 20 minutes).
+It would be great if you could share your findings/thoughts on our Discord channel about it.